mann-patel07/Trend-Following-Backtest/README.md

 - A 95% bootstrap confidence interval on mean edge across tickers comes out to roughly **-9.4% to -6.2%**, entirely below zero.
 - Boeing (BA) is the one real exception, beating buy-and-hold in 63% of its parameter combinations — plausibly because it spent much of this window in extended drawdowns rather than a clean uptrend, which is closer to the kind of choppy price path trend-following is supposed to help with.
 Every other ticker, AAPL included, loses in the large majority of its combinations, and 19 of the 29 tickers never beat buy-and-hold in a single one of their 19 combinations.

 So over 2019-2026, in this ticker universe, the strategy isn't just weak on AAPL — it's weak almost everywhere tested.
-See `Sweep_Analysis.ipynb` for the full breakdown, distribution plots, the parameter heatmap, and the per-ticker win rates.
+See `2_Sweep_Analysis.ipynb` for the full breakdown, distribution plots, the parameter heatmap, and the per-ticker win rates.

 ![Mean edge across the parameter grid](Images/heatmap.png)